JuliaLang/julia/doc/manual/parallel-computing.rst

 Network requirements for LocalManager and SSHManager
 ----------------------------------------------------
-Julia clusters are designed to be executed on already secured environments on infrastructure ranging from local laptops, to departmental clusters or even on the cloud.
+Julia clusters are designed to be executed on already secured environments on infrastructure such as local laptops, departmental clusters, or even on the cloud.
 This section covers network security requirements for the inbuilt ``LocalManager`` and ``SSHManager``:

 - The master process does not listen on any port.
 It only connects out to the workers.

-- Each worker binds to only one of the local interfaces and listens on the first free port starting from 9009.
+- Each worker binds to only one of the local interfaces and listens on the first free port starting from ``9009``.

 - ``LocalManager``, i.e. ``addprocs(N)``, by default binds only to the loopback interface.
   This means that workers consequently started on remote hosts, or anyone with malicious intentions